karklinsv/4F-homework/README.md

 * Applciation run, and monitor metrics..
 * stress test
 * configure Vagrant file to use Asnible role
+* configure Vagrant to forward different port than 2222, to ensure it is not buse already
 ## Deadline for submission: 13.12.2016

 ## Summary: